Configuration reference

 Overwhelming your database server

-value is too high or disabled, your database server could get overwhelmed when a traffic spike hits your WordPress site.
+If your concurrency values are too high or disabled, your database server could get overwhelmed when spikes hit your PHP application.
 If this happens, you'll want to increase the capacity of your database server.

 # cron